“Things are going really well for me,” he said, sipping his coffee. “I’m making over $2000 a month!”

 4) Write and Study the Language Every day

-It's important to write every day, even if you don't make money with your words.
+It’s important to write every day, even if you don’t make money with your words.
 This can be a daily journal, business ideas, an article, sales letter, to-do list.
 Whatever.
 The point is to form a habit and clarify your thoughts.
 Whenever you think of an interesting idea, thought, observation or way to solve a problem, jot it down on paper.
-Review you're notes at the end of the day while enjoying a drink.
+Review your notes at the end of the day while enjoying a drink.
 Many of my articles about cities, dating, women or the culture in Latin America have been a result of my notes.